Viral video: Madden game bleeps out Kaepernick's name like a swear word

-Bleeping swear words is in a song is common.
+Bleeping swear words in a song is common.
 But bleeping someone's name?
 Not so much.

 A new Madden video game by EA Sports appears to have edited out football player Colin Kaepernick's name in a song it featured.
 The former San Francisco 49ers quarterback caused a national stir in 2016 when he chose to kneel during the US national anthem at NFL games to protest police brutality and racial injustice.

-Twitter user Mr. Changing Lives tweeted the edit on Wednesday, which was retweeted Thursday by Kaepernick's girlfriend, Nessa Diab (and later Kaepernick himself).
+Twitter user Mr. Changing Lives tweeted the bleep on Wednesday, which was retweeted Thursday by Kaepernick's girlfriend, Nessa Diab, and later Kaepernick himself.

 The song, Big Bank by YG, includes the lyrics: